The five stages of grief: How to cope with loss

 5. Acceptance

-It sounds a cliché, but with time comes acceptance.
-Gradually, one day we'll learn to live with our changed circumstances and maybe even 'accept' that we've lost our loved one.
+With time comes acceptance of our changed circumstances.
 "That doesn’t mean we ‘get over’ it – it just means that we learn to live and love again," says Samuel.

 Healing from a major life change is possible, but it does take time and patience.
-Whether the Queen's death has brought back painful memories or you've recently suffered a personal loss, counselling and support groups can help you cope.
+If you've suffered a personal loss, counselling and support groups can help you cope.
 Visit The Grief Trust to find support near you.